Built in 1970, by Peterson Builders Sturgeon Bay, Wisconsin (hull #YTB 811) as the YTB-811 (Houma) for the United States Navy.

 In 2003, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Stacy McAllister.

 In 2005, she was repowered/reconfigured.
-Originally powered by a single 10 cylinder Fairbanks Morse Diesel engine, rated at 2,000 horsepower.
-The tug was repowered with two Caterpillar 3516B diesel engines, driving with two Schottel SRP 1012 "z-drives" for a rated 4,000 horsepower.
+Originally powered by a single, ten, cylinder Fairbanks Morse diesel engine, rated at 2,000 horsepower.
+The tug was repowered with two Caterpillar 3516B diesel engines.
+Driving two Schottel SRP 1012 "z-drives," for a rated 4,000 horsepower.

 The Stacy McAllister was the seventh conversion of a United States Naval tug by McAllister Towing.
 From a single screw configuration, to a "z-drive" configuration.
 The fifth conversion to feature twin "z-drives."
 Also, she was the twentieth tractor tug to enter service for McAllister Towing and Transportation.